elementor/elementor/readme.txt

 - **Sidebar**.
 Add any sidebar into the page.
 - **Google Maps**.
 Embed maps into the page.
 - **SoundCloud**.
 Add audio bits from SoundCloud.
 - **Divider**.
-A line that divides different elements in the page.
+Separate content with a designed divider.
 - **Spacer**.
-A space that divides the various elements.
+Add space between elements.
 - **Columns**.
 Create inner columns within the column.
 - **Text Path**.
 Attach your text to a path..
 - **And counting...**

 = Developer API =

 As an open-source platform, developers can extend Elementor’s capabilities and explore various resources to get started.
-This includes a [developer's website](https://go.elementor.com/wp-repo-description-tab-developers-developers-website/), [Developers Docs](https://go.elementor.com/wp-repo-description-tab-developers-developers-docs-2/), [Developers Blog](https://go.elementor.com/wp-repo-description-tab-developers-developers-blog/), GitHub, [addon newsletter](https://go.elementor.com/wp-repo-description-tab-newsletter-addon-newsletter/), the [Community Hub’s development room](https://go.elementor.com/wp-repo-description-tab-community-hub-community-hubs-development-room/), and more.
+This includes a [developer's website](https://go.elementor.com/wp-repo-description-tab-developers-developers-website/), [Developers Docs](https://go.elementor.com/wp-repo-description-tab-developers-developers-docs-2/), [Developers Blog](https://go.elementor.com/wp-repo-description-tab-developers-developers-blog/), [GitHub](https://go.elementor.com/wp-repo-description-tab-github-repo/), [Add-on Developers Newsletter](https://go.elementor.com/wp-repo-description-tab-newsletter-addon-newsletter/), the [Community Hub’s development room](https://go.elementor.com/wp-repo-description-tab-community-hub-community-hubs-development-room/), and more.

 = TRANSLATED TO 59+ LANGUAGES, INCLUDES RTL SUPPORT =
 Elementor supports multiple languages and typographies and is RTL compatible, so you get an Editor and Panel that supports [over 59 languages](https://go.elementor.com/wp-repo-description-tab-wordpress-plugin-translate/) out of the box.
 Elementor is also compatible with WPML, Polylang, TranslatePress, Weglot, and more.